farzaddm/django-shop/README.md

 * Background processing with Celery
 TODO celery commands
 celery -A storefront worker --loglevel=info
+TODO working with flower for monitoring celery -A storefront flower

 ### 📬 Email & Background Services
 TODO mentioned the repo and tell the admin panel in localhost:5000